How You Can Help Small Businesses Survive The Coronavirus

 Make It A Takeout Night

 You know that guilt you feel when you Seamless a meal you could and probably should have just cooked yourself?
-Well, no need to feel that anymore, because plenty of restaurants are relying on takeout orders to stay afloat right now, and delivery apps like Caviar, Postmates, Grubhub, and Seamless are making it easy and safe to support them.
+Well, no need to feel that anymore, because plenty of restaurants are relying on takeout orders to stay afloat right now, and delivery apps like UberEats, DoorDash and Foodora are making it easy and safe to support them.
 So go ahead and take a break from pantry staple recipes to get whatever it is you're really craving.
 And once again, make sure to tip your delivery person as well as you can.

 Advertisement